CodePath-Group-3/Group-Project/README.md

 - **Habit:**
 - User can utilize the app as much as they want, but the more they use it, the better the app will generate recommendations closer to the user's liking.
 - **Scope:**
 - Recommend movies based on what users like.
-We could enhance the recommendations by using machine learning.
+Recommendations could be enhanced by using machine learning.

 ## Product Spec
 ### 1. User Stories (Required and Optional)